Why Is Driving a Truck in Icy Conditions So Dangerous?

 Commercial trucks play an important role in society.
 Whether purchasing food from the grocery store or clothes at the mall, you rely on big trucks like tractor-trailers and 18-wheelers almost every day.
 Unfortunately, these trucks also pose a serious threat to your safety.
 Trucking accidents are a well-known hazard for drivers and passengers alike.

 The safety challenges associated with big trucks can be even more destructive in poor weather conditions.
 We’ll cover the risks associated with icy roads, the factors that affect big rigs in winter, driving safety tips, and the injuries that can occur in ice-related crashes.
-If you have suffered injuries and damages in a collision involving a tractor trailer, a truck accident lawyer may be able to help you.
+If you have suffered injuries and damages in a collision involving a tractor trailer, we may be able to help you.

 Common Factors in Trucking Accidents